josuneha/AzureBigData-analytics/HOL/Hands-on lab unguided - Big data and visualization.md

 #### Tasks to complete:

--   Navigate to the AdventureWorks README page (<https://github.com/ZoinerTejada/mcw-big-data-and-visualization/blob/master/AdventureWorksTravel/README.md>), and deploy a web app to Azure using an ARM template.
+-   Navigate to the AdventureWorks README page (<https://github.com/ZoinerTejada/mcw-big-data-and-visualization/blob/master/AdventureWorksTravel/README.md>), and deploy a web app to Azure using an ARM template

--   Provide your ML API key, and service details, which can be retrieved from <https://services.azureml.net>, and looking at your web service.
+-   Provide your ML API key, and service details, which can be retrieved from <https://services.azureml.net>, and looking at your web service

--   Enter your Weather Underground API key as part of the deployment process.
+-   Enter your Weather Underground API key as part of the deployment process

 #### Exit criteria:

--   You are able to successfully navigate to the deployed web app, and test various airport connections to view weather and delay prediction details.
+-   You are able to successfully navigate to the deployed web app, and test various airport connections to view weather and delay prediction details

     ![The AdventureWorks Travel webpage displays.](images/Hands-onlabunguided-Bigdataandvisualizationimages/media/image38.png "AdventureWorks Travel webpage")